 any change of functionality of the underlying platform hardware;

-For example: instruction set of a processor.

 any change of the tools that affect directly or indirectly the generation of the executable code.

-In case of minor changes in tools that affect the generation of the executable code, a binary comparison of the executable code generated by the different tools can be used to verify that no modifications are introduced.
+1 In case of minor changes in tools that affect the generation of the executable code, a binary comparison of the executable code generated by the different tools can be used to verify that no modifications are introduced.

+2 Example for item 1: instruction set of a processor.

 Software product assurance plan [PAF, SPAP; PDR, CDR].

 The need for additional verification and validation of critical software shall be analysed after: